-When in doubt you can’t go wrong with the four B’s— Budapest, Barcelona, Belgrade, and Berlin.
+When in doubt you can’t go wrong with the four B’s—Berlin, Barcelona, Budapest, and Belgrade.
 These four cities, according to many people, are considered to be the best nightlife cities in Europe.

-Many people consider Berlin to be the premiere city for nightlight, clubbing, and all-round craziness.
-The party truly never stops (and it usually doesn’t start until after 1am).
+Many people consider Berlin to be the premier city for nightlife, clubbing, and all-around craziness.
+The party truly never stops (and it usually doesn’t start until after 1:00 am).

-The city has long been a mecca for artists/musicians/other eccentric people thanks to its historically cheap housing — and this lead to an “anything-goes” attitude for just about everything.
+The city has long been a mecca for artists/musicians/other eccentric people thanks to its historically cheap housing — and this has led to an “anything goes” attitude for just about everything.
 And the plethora of huge abandoned buildings was a perfect setting to create an unrivaled nightclub scene.
-The party scene has matured a little over the years but you can still find plenty of underground clubs hidden away throughout the city.
+The party scene has matured a little over the years, but you can still find plenty of underground clubs hidden away throughout the city.

-There are clubs for just about every subculture you can imagine (and many you’ve never imagined) so you’re bound to find something that is interesting to you.
-Don’t worry if you’re not into dancing from midnight to 8am —there are plenty of more low-key bars and restaurants to check out.
+There are clubs for just about every subculture you can imagine (and many you’ve never imagined), so you’re bound to find something that is interesting to you.
+Don’t worry if you’re not into dancing from midnight to 8:00 am—there are plenty of more low-key bars and restaurants to check out.

-Ohh, did we mention that food and alcohol is cheap too?
+Ohh, did we mention that food and alcohol are cheap too?

 So yeah, Berlin is a must-visit destination for people looking to let loose and party.

 Barcelona’s nightlife is legendary.
-Even on a regular night the restaurants don’t fill up until after 9pm so people don’t start hitting the bars until late night — and the dance clubs are still going strong once the sun has come up.
-Prices for drinks tend to be fairly affordable (except in the clubs, of course) but do expect cover charges for the better clubs.
+Even on a regular night, the restaurants don’t fill up until after 9 pm, so people don’t start hitting the bars until late at night — and the dance clubs are still going strong once the sun has come up.
+Prices for drinks tend to be fairly affordable (except in the clubs, of course), but do expect cover charges for the better clubs.
 Also, expect to put some effort into your appearance (no shorts, baseball caps, etc.) or the doormen might not let you in.

 But the city’s nightlight isn’t just about clubs — there are tons of bars and restaurants that cater to just about anything you’re into.